-In problems (2)-(6) choose a substantial arc cutting along which reduces the surface to the one from previous exercise.
-Then using the chord diagram presentation from the previous problem glue in a band corresponding to that substantial arc back to get the required presentation of the given surface.
+In problems (2)-(6) choose a substantial arc cutting along which reduces the surface to the one from problem (1).
+Then using the chord diagram presentation from problem (1) glue in a band corresponding to that substantial arc back to get the required presentation of the given surface.
 This demonstrates the proof of the theorem.

-- (1) Represent a sphere with a hole by a chord diagram. - (2) Represent a sphere with two holes by a chord diagram. - (3) Represent a torus with a hole by a chord diagram. - (4) Represent a torus with two holes by a chord diagram. - (5) Represent a double torus with one hole by a chord diagram. - (6) Represent a double torus with two holes by a chord diagram.

-(7) Represent the following non-orientable surfaces by twisted chord diagrams.
+- (1) Represent a sphere with a hole by a chord diagram. - (2) Represent a sphere with two holes by a chord diagram. - (3) Represent a torus with a hole by a chord diagram. - (4) Represent a torus with two holes by a chord diagram. - (5) Represent a double torus with one hole by a chord diagram. - (6) Represent a double torus with two holes by a chord diagram. - (7) Represent the following non-orientable surfaces by twisted chord diagrams.

-- (9) Represent a projective plane with a hole by a (twisted) chord diagram. - (10) Represent a projective plane with two holes by a (twisted) chord diagram. - (11) Represent a Klein bottle with a hole by a (twisted) chord diagram. - (12) Represent a Klein bottle with two holes by a (twisted) chord diagram.
+- (8) Represent a Möbius band with one hole by a (crossed) chord diagram. - (9) Represent a projective plane with a hole by a (crossed) chord diagram. - (10) Represent a projective plane with two holes by a (crossed) chord diagram. - (11) Represent a Klein bottle with a hole by a (crossed) chord diagram. - (12) Represent a Klein bottle with two holes by a (crossed) chord diagram.